shamrice/action8bbs/README.md

 Atari 8bit ATASCII BBS written in Action! for the Fujinet.

+BBS is live on weekends (and some times during the week).
+It runs on my stock 800XL.

+Connect info:
+actbbs.ddns.net:6502

 ## Setting up
 * Mount Action and DOS on D1
 * Mount a blank formatted disk in D2